Secrets to Not Paying Full Price

 15. Subscribe to Email Lists or Newsletters

 Many retailers offer a discount when you subscribe to their email list or newsletter for the first time.
-Retailers know that nearly 60% of their sales come from offering coupons or discounts.
+Retailers know that a major portion of their sales come from offering coupons or discounts.
 This means the discount they offer has to be good enough for a consumer to subscribe, so offering up your email could save you a bit of money.

 These offers might be for 10% or more off, free shipping, or other deal sweeteners.
 And you can opt out of future emails whenever you like.
 Additionally, some retailers will offer these deals or increased savings if you allow them to text you with their latest news and sales.